-- 174. This history of official discrimination against voters of color in Texas led to the inclusion of the state as a covered jurisdiction under Section 5 of the Voting Rights Act ("VRA"). - 175.
-While in effect, the Section 5 preclearance process helped to block many discriminatory practices, including but not limited to the state's racially discriminatory property ownership qualifications for candidates (2008); the state's plan for the state house that would have led to retrogression in three majority-minority house districts (2001); the state's proof of citizenship requirements for voter registration (1996); and the state's inadequate bilingual assistance programs that had the effect of diluting the voting strength of minority voters (1995). - 176.
+- 171. This history of official discrimination against voters of color in Texas led to the inclusion of the state as a covered jurisdiction under Section 5 of the Voting Rights Act ("VRA"). - 172.
+While in effect, the Section 5 preclearance process helped to block many discriminatory practices, including but not limited to the state's racially discriminatory property ownership qualifications for candidates (2008); the state's plan for the state house that would have led to retrogression in three majority-minority house districts (2001); the state's proof of citizenship requirements for voter registration (1996); and the state's inadequate bilingual assistance programs that had the effect of diluting the voting strength of minority voters (1995). - 173.
 Between 1976 and 2013, the U.S. Department of Justice objected to more than 200 proposed voting changes in Texas, more than in any other state in the country during this period.
 These objections-which found that decisionmakers in Texas had purposefully intended to discriminate on the basis of race or that the proposed changes had a retrogressive effect on the ability of minority voters to participate equally in the political process-covered a wide range of discriminatory voting rules, such as last-minute polling place consolidations and discriminatory redistricting plans that resulted in the retrogression of districts in which Black voters and other voters of color could elect their candidates of choice.
-Notably, these objections all arose during periods when Anglo voters maintained control in Texas, but Democrats and Republicans both held power during this period. - 177.
-Sixty-one of those 200 total objections issued by DOJ addressed proposed congressional, state legislative, county, city, school district, or community college district redistricting plans. - 178.
-Between 2005 and 2009, the United States filed ten lawsuits against ten separate local jurisdictions for violations of Section 203 of the VRA because these jurisdictions were covered for Spanish-speaking, limited-English proficient voters.
-These lawsuits resulted in the respective jurisdictions entering into consent decrees that then led to the jurisdictions implementing the Spanish-language assistance programs required under Section 203.
+Notably, these objections all arose during periods when Anglo voters maintained control in Texas, but Democrats and Republicans both held power during this period. - 174.
+Sixty-one of those 200 total objections issued by DOJ addressed proposed congressional, state legislative, county, city, school district, or community college district redistricting plans. - 175.
+Between 2005 and 2009, the United States filed ten lawsuits against ten separate local jurisdictions for violations of Section 203 of the VRA because these jurisdictions were implementing the Spanish-language assistance programs required under Section 203.